What Is Comedonal Acne & Ways To Treat It

 Retinoids are known for their acne management properties as they “act against comedones” and consist of anti-inflammatory properties.
 They also aid in skin cell turnover and influence the shedding of dead skin.
 Topical retinoids that can be used for acne treatment include tretinoin, adapalene and isotretinoin.

-Note: When using retinoids in any form, sunscreen is a must.
+Note: When using retinoids in any form, gel based sunscreen is a must.
 Experts strongly prohibit never combining retinol with vitamin C.

 Salicylic acid: